sinaai/sinaai.github.io/_pages/about.md

 Intrested in new technologies, innovation and artificial intelligence.
 Have some experiences in strategic management and develop technology development strategy.

-Areas of interests: Reinforcement Learning, Applied Machine Learning, Digital Health, Distributed Artificial Intelligence
+Areas of interests: Reinforcement Learning, Applied Machine Learning, Innovation, Digital Health, Distributed Artificial Intelligence